Djokovic given medical exemption to play at Australian Open - WHIZ News

 The 34-year-old Djokovic has won nine of his 20 major titles at the Australian Open.
 He shares the men’s record for most majors with Roger Federer and Rafael Nadal.

-Djokovic hasn’t played at tour level since the Davis Cup Finals in early December, and has recently been practicing in Spain.
+Djokovic hasn’t played at tour level since the Davis Cup Finals in early December.
 His posts on social media announcing his plans to travel to Australia were accompanied by a photo of Djokovic leaning on a tennis bag at an airport.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports